Cannabis tax compliance: Planning for rescheduling

 The bottom line

-Contact our team to discuss how potential changes in cannabis regulation could impact your business’s taxation, and what you can consider now to prepare.
+Contact our team to discuss how changes in cannabis regulation could impact your business’s taxation, and what you can consider now to prepare.

 Seth Sherer